jessefreeman/ai-for-dev/10_benchmarks/10_01_geekbench_ai_benchmark.md

 ---
 title: "Personal Computer Results"
-parent: "10 Benchmarks"
+parent: "Benchmarks"
-order: 1
+nav_order: 1
 ---

 # Personal Computer Results

 These are my personal computers that I've been benchmarking using **Geekbench AI**.
 This benchmarking tool provides detailed insights into how different systems perform AI-centric tasks, including image processing, object detection, and style transfer.
 It offers performance scores based on three types of precision: **Single Precision**, **Half Precision**, and **Quantized**.
-Each system's GPU and CPU capabilities are tested, and the results help me evaluate their strengths in handling various AI workloads.
+Each system's **GPU** and **CPU** capabilities are tested, and the results help evaluate their strengths in handling various AI workloads.

 ## The Benchmark Tests